dylan7474/openaiChat/README.md

      button next to it.
    * Pick a model for each participant. aiChat fetches the list from `/models`; if a desired model disappears, the UI raises a warning and keeps the selection for when it returns.
 4. Toggle **Use web search between turns** to request Open WebUI's built-in web search tool between replies when the connected instance supports it.
+When enabled, aiChat forwards the returned research notes alongside each participant message so you can attribute facts as they surface.
 5. Press **Start conversation** to begin.
 Status messages above the form show whether aiChat is waiting on models, talking to Open WebUI, or complete, and the API indicator reports the connection state.
 6. Watch the transcript panel fill in as each response arrives.
 Messages show the speaker’s friendly name, chosen model,